 The way a person approaches and interprets a challenge says a lot about how they will solve it.
 It is not to say that one type of approach is more effective than the others, but more so to say that different people are best suited to solve different types of problems.
 This means that by understanding the approach you naturally take, you can figure out what type of projects and problems are best suited for your skillset and maximize your impact on the company.

-They say that there are two types of people – the ‘big picture people’ and the ‘details people.’
+They say that there you’ll fall into one of two types of people – the ‘big picture’ person and the ‘details’ person.
 The big picture people tend to be creative, strategic, and visionary… but they can also be messy, disorganized, and forgetful.
 On the other hand, the details people are conscientious, planful, and exacting… but can lack perspective or fail to prioritize.
 These two types tend to complement each other and work together very well.
 You’ll often find this division in partnerships and many times the CEO is a big picture person while the COO and the CFO are the details people.

 Typical of the Big Picture Thinker